-Where requested or required by BOEM in the Lease, GSW will host pre-survey meeting(s) prior to the commencement of survey activities to discuss the applicable survey plan(s).
-The survey plan(s) must be consistent with the ACP.
+Where requested or required by BOEM in the Lease, GSW has and will continue to host presurvey meetings prior to the commencement of survey activities to discuss the applicable survey plans.
+The survey plans must be consistent with the ACP.
 Additionally, GSW will host the applicable meetings outlined in Attachment 2 of BOEM's Notice of Intent (NOI) Checklist, "Recommendations for Pre-NOI Federal Interagency Engagement on Construction and Operations Plan (COP) for Offshore Wind."
 Cooperating local and state agencies, as well as Tribes, may be invited to each of those meetings.
 Where practicable, GSW will try to combine meetings to minimize the number of meetings with stakeholders.